Sakif-Hridoy/Job-Portal-Server/README.md

 - **CORS Configuration:**
   - CORS configuration to allow frontend (Netlify) to securely communicate with the backend (Render) using cookies and credentials.

+- **Recruiter Features:**
+  - A recruiter can view the jobs they have posted.
+  - A recruiter can see the applications for their posted jobs and view detailed information about applicants.
+  - A recruiter can update the status of applications, such as marking them as "hire," "interview," or "reject."

 ---

 ## Deployment Features